-Employer coverage is considered “affordable” (meaning you are not eligible for a subsidy) if the lowest priced plan offered by your employer (for employee only coverage – not family, just employee) is not greater than 9.56% of annual household income.
+Employer coverage is considered “affordable” (meaning you are not eligible for a subsidy) if the lowest priced plan offered by your employer (for employee only coverage – not family, just employee) is not greater than 9.78% of annual household income.

-The rules of health care reform are that if the EMPLOYEES PORTION of the CHEAPEST health insurance plan offered by the employer is less than 9.66% of the employees “household” income, then the employee and their families are BLOCKED from getting a subsidy.
+The rules of health care reform are that if the EMPLOYEES PORTION of the CHEAPEST health insurance plan offered by the employer is less than 9.78% of the employees “household” income, then the employee and their families are BLOCKED from getting a subsidy.

 I have been offered Health Insurance coverage at work…what do I do?

-♦ If it’s NOT affordable, you can continue to enroll and apply for a subsidy CLICK HERE.
+- If it’s NOT affordable, you can continue to enroll and apply for a subsidy CLICK HERE.

-♦ If it IS affordable, you can look at plans “Off Exchange” (without a Government subsidy) to have more PPO options.
-CLICK HERE
+- If it IS affordable, you can look at plans “Off Exchange” (without a Government subsidy) to have more PPO options CLICK HERE.

+You can’t have an employer offering health insurance to you AND receive a subsidy.
+If you ignore this rule, you may find yourself paying back the IRS for the entire subsidy.
 If you receive a subsidy you weren’t supposed to have, you’ll have to pay it back on next years tax return.
-It is VERY important you are honest and accurate when stating your ”INCOME”.
+It is VERY important you are honest and accurate when stating your income.